Boundary Explanation

 // 3

-Design rationale: fluth mainly targets reactive programming in frontend logic.
-If every node were asynchronous, it would trigger frequent re-renders.
+Design rationale: fluth's main use case is reactive programming in frontend logic.
+If every data processing node were asynchronous, it would trigger frequent page re-renders.

-Because fluth supports chained subscriptions and subscription nodes may be asynchronous, their completion time is uncertain.
+Because fluth supports chained subscriptions and subscription nodes may be asynchronous, the return time of asynchronous nodes is uncertain.

-If an asynchronous node has not finished yet and the stream pushes new data, the previous async result will neither be set as the node value nor passed downstream.
-The new data will start a new async operation instead.
+When an asynchronous node has not finished executing and the stream pushes new data, the data returned by the original asynchronous node will neither be set as the node's value nor passed to downstream nodes.
+Instead, the new data will be used to restart the asynchronous operation.

 Error Handling

-If a node throws an error during execution, the error will be passed to the next subscription node that defines an onRejected handler, just like promise.
-For intermediate nodes without an onRejected handler, fluth skips them but sets the node status to rejected.
+If a node throws an error during execution, this error will be passed to the next subscription node that defines an onRejected handler, consistent with promise error handling.

 Unsubscribe

-- When a node is unsubscribed while it is pending, its downstream will not be triggered after it finishes.
+- When a node is unsubscribed while it is in pending state, downstream nodes will not be triggered after the node completes execution.

 - When a node is unsubscribed, all of its child nodes are also unsubscribed.
-If child nodes are pending at that time, then after they finish:
+If child nodes are in pending state at that time, after the child nodes complete execution:

-- Their downstream nodes will not be triggered
+- Downstream nodes of the child nodes will not be triggered

-- When all pending child nodes finish, the parent node is cleaned up to prevent memory leaks
+- When all child nodes finish their pending state, the parent node will be cleaned up to prevent memory leaks.